ETF distributions: frequently asked questions

 1. How do I get an annual tax statement for my Betashares investments?

 Every year in July, tax statements are made available to investors in all Betashares funds that have paid a distribution during the previous financial year.
-You can see the indicative date for tax statements to be released for FY23 here.

 It’s important to make sure you have registered your details with Link to receive your tax statement promptly: